massimo-nocentini/timsort.lua/README.md

 table.sort: 17 seconds
 Same order checked.
 ```
-showing the performance gain with respect to `table.sort` in the presence of *runs*.
+showing the performance gain with respect to `table.sort` in the presence of *runs*, namely sequences of already ordered elements.